Tedconner23/RTS1/README.md

 - Introduce hero units that gain levels and abilities similar to Warcraft 3 heroes.
   - Derive **`HeroUnit`** from `RTSUnit` with `level`, `experience` and a list of `HeroAbility` objects.
   - Provide `GainExperience(int amount)` and `CastAbility(int slot)` functions.

-### Buildings and Tech

-- Validate placement using build overlays and collision checks.
-  - Create a **`BuildingPlacer`** manager responsible for preview models and validating positions using physics or the NavMesh.
-  - `Spawner` should call `BuildingPlacer.PlaceBuilding` when the player chooses a structure.
-- Show construction progress visuals and handle building upgrades.
-  - Add a **`ConstructionSite`** component to `RTSBuilding` which runs a progress coroutine and fires events for the UI.
-  - Implement `UpgradeTo(RTSBuilding nextTier)` to swap models and stats when upgrades finish.
-- Implement a tech tree for unlocking new units, upgrades and building tiers.
-  - Introduce a **`TechTree`** class with `IsUnlocked(string id)` and `Unlock(string id)` methods.
-  - `ToolbarHandler` and `Spawner` query `TechTree` to enable or disable buttons.
-- Provide rally points and production queues through `ToolbarHandler`.
-  - Extend buildings with a **`RallyPoint`** property and a `SetRallyPoint(Vector3 position)` function used by `rtsUnit.Spawn`.
-  - Production queues rely on the `ProductionQueue` class from the units section.

-### Map and World

-- Expand the map generator for varied terrain and resource placement.
-  - Extend `MapGenScript` to generate height maps and random resource areas.
-  - Create a **`ResourceSpawner`** that places `ResourceNode` objects at map initialisation.
-- Add a fog‑of‑war system using `GameEntityTrackerItem` visibility data.
-  - Implement a **`FogOfWar`** manager maintaining a visibility grid for each player.
-  - Units register their `GameEntityTrackerItem` so the fog can be revealed as they explore.
-- Support multiple player start locations from `MapInitScript`.
-  - Add a **`PlayerSpawner`** that creates initial buildings and units at each start position.
-- Optional environmental effects such as day/night cycles.
-  - A simple **`DayNightCycle`** script can rotate the directional light over time.

-### AI Opponents

-- Computer players that harvest, build and train units.
-  - Add an **`AIController`** script using states such as Gather, Build and Attack.
-  - The AI should use `Spawner`, `ResourceManager` and `ProductionQueue` just like a human player.
-- Basic attack and defense strategies with difficulty settings.
-  - Implement a **`StrategyManager`** deciding when to attack or defend.
-  - Provide an `AIDifficulty` structure that modifies resource rates and reaction times.

 ### Interface

 - HUD elements for resource counts and selected unit stats.